kitplummer/cv/kp-resume.md

 **University of Maryland**, Kadena AB, Okinawa, October 1999
-Bachelor of Science in Computer Systems
+Bachelor of Science in Computer Studies

 **University of Arkansas**, Camp Foster, Okinawa, September 1999